Sachin-panigrahi/Major_DevOps_Project--FEM-HEAL/README.md

 ## Introduction

 FEM-HEAL is a comprehensive healthcare management web application specifically designed to cater to female healthcare needs.
-This project aims to provide a seamless and user-friendly platform for managing various aspects of healthcare, including common disease prediction and ayurvedic medicine recommendations.
+This project aims to provide a seamless and user-friendly platform for managing various aspects of healthcare.
 ## Features

 - **Common Disease Prediction**: Predict common diseases like flu, cold, headache, diarrhea, constipation, jaundice, dengue, typhoid, malaria, and more.